 The Media Session Handler shall regularly request the collected metrics from the Media Player according to the reportingInterval specified in the metrics configuration.
-The metrics returned by the Media Player shall use the format as described in TS 26.247 clause 10.6, and the Media Session Handler shall forward these to the server address(es) specified in the metrics configuration using the specified DNN according to the procedures described in TS 26.247 clause 10.6.
+The metrics returned by the Media Player shall use the format as described in TS 26.247 clause 10.6, and (for virtual reality media) in TS 26.118 [42] clause 9.4, and the Media Session Handler shall forward these to the server address(es) specified in the metrics configuration using the specified DNN according to the procedures described in TS 26.247 clause 10.6.

 When the session is finished the Media Session Handler shall delete the metrics collection job.